Our Slow Cooker Coq Au Vin recipe makes this classic French dish of wine braised chicken perfect for an easy weeknight dinner.

 - 2 tsp parsley

 - ½ tsp ground black pepper

-Add butter to the skillet and melt over medium high heat.
-Add garlic, onion, and sliced carrots.
+Add the butter to the skillet and melt over medium high heat.
+Add the onions, garlic, and sliced carrots.
 Saute until the onions begin to soften.

-Add flour and mix until moistened, 1 minute.
+Add the flour and mix until moistened, 1 minute.

-Add remaining ingredient and bring the mixture to a simmer, stirring until all the flour is dissolved and the mixture begins to thicken, 4-5 minutes.
+Add the wine and seasonings and bring the mixture to a simmer, stirring until the mixture begins to thicken, 4-5 minutes.

-Pour sauce over the chicken and mushrooms in the crock pot.
+Pour the sauce over the chicken and mushrooms in the slow cooker.

 - Cover and cook on low for 6-8 hours or high 4-5 hours.